lcyyy22/EnglishPal-master/docs/source/index.rst

    WordFreq.get_freq --> wordfreqCMD.sort_in_descending_order
    WordFreq.get_freq --> wordfreqCMD.sremove_punctuation

-3.Pros and cons of the current architecture of EnglishPal:
+3.Pros and cons of the current architecture of EnglishPal

 Disadvantages:

 1)The speed of transferring picture or other media information between web pages is low.

 2)The server processes multiple requests at the same time, which reduces the operation efficiency.

 3)Code change and maintenance are difficult.

 Advantages:

 1)API has high security.

 2)Using syntax similar to the pattern for development makes the code readable.

 3)Simple crud and small code base are suitable for smaller projects.

 4)There is less communication between the front end and the back end, reducing the communication cost.

 Discussions